stevensblueprint/c4p-payload/README.md

 To spin up this example locally, follow the [Quick Start](#quick-start).
 Then [Seed](#seed) the database with a few pages, posts, and projects.

+## Quick Start
+TODO edit/remove this stuff since we don't want to use yarn at all

+To spin up this example locally, follow these steps:

+### Development

+1. First [clone the repo](#clone) if you have not done so already
+1. `cd c4p-payload && cp .env.example .env` to copy the example environment variables
+1. `yarn && yarn dev` to install dependencies and start the dev server
+1. `open http://localhost:3000` to open the app in your browser

 ### Docker

 Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
 To do so, follow these steps: